(Disclosure: Some of the links below may be affiliate links)

 After a bear market, you will probably just want to be happy that it is over.
 But there are a few things people can do after a bear market.
 It may not be a pleasant experience, but investors learn a lot during stock market crashes.

 After a bear market, you can make some changes if necessary.
-Based on what happened during the crisis, you must reassess your finances and your investment strategy.
+Based on what happened during the crisis, you must reassess your finances and investment strategy.

 What about you?
 Do you know any other things people should do after a bear market?